2013 Indian Premier League spot-fixing and betting case

-The 2013 Indian Premier League spot-fixing and betting case arose when the Delhi Police arrested three cricketers, Sreesanth, Ajit Chandila and Ankeet Chavan, on the charges of alleged spot-fixing.
+The 2013 Indian Premier League spot-fixing and betting case arose when the Delhi Police arrested three cricketers, S. Sreesanth, Ajit Chandila and Ankeet Chavan, on the charges of alleged spot-fixing.
 The three represented the Rajasthan Royals in the 2013 Indian Premier League.
-In a separate case, Mumbai Police arrested Vindu Dara Singh, Priyank Sepany (diamond dealer) and Chennai Super Kings Team Principal Gurunath Meiyappan for alleged betting.
+In a separate case, Mumbai Police arrested the actor Vindu Dara Singh, Priyank Sepany (diamond dealer) and Chennai Super Kings Team Principal Gurunath Meiyappan for alleged betting.

 In July 2015, the RM Lodha Committee suspended India Cements and Jaipur IPL, owners of Chennai Super Kings and Rajasthan Royals respectively, for two years.
 Additionally, Sreesanth, Chandila and Chavan were cleared of all the charges after they were found not guilty by the Patiala House Courts.
 However, in January 2016, Chandila was given a life ban from all forms of cricket by the BCCI.

 In March 2019, the Supreme Court lifted the life ban imposed by BCCI on Sreesanth.
+Later in February 2023, the BCCI lifted the life ban imposed on Chandila.